nidhishah989/Microblogging-twitter/README.md

 ### Project: MICROBLOGGING SERVICE-TWITTER
 ##### CLASS PROJECT -GROUP -FALL 2021 -WEB BACK-END ENGINEERING
 --------------------------------------------------------
-### GOAL (PURPOSE):
+#### GOAL (PURPOSE)
- The scope of this project includes developing RESTful back-end services and preparing them for production deployment.
+* The scope of this project includes developing RESTful back-end services and preparing them for production deployment.
-Our RESTful back-end services include userprofile, post-timeline, postlike, pollservice, and serviceregistry.
+* Our RESTful back-end services include userprofile, post-timeline, postlike, pollservice, and serviceregistry.
-A second aim for this project is to address issues of scalability due to the traffic with asynchorous processes.
+* The second aim for this project is to address issues of scalability due to the traffic with asynchorous processes.
 ------------------------------------------------
 #### Project Detail
 To create RESTful backend services, we used the HUG framework, where JSON was used as a format for all inputs and outputs.